Intra-EU trade in goods - recent trends

-Figure 1 shows the seasonally adjusted value of monthly total exports of goods for EU-28 Member States to other Member States.
-In 2002 (1 910 billion EUR) and 2003 (1 928 billion EUR) the level of exports of goods was fairly stable, followed by a period of rapid increase between 2004 and 2008.
+The seasonally adjusted value of monthly total exports of goods for EU-28 Member States to other Member States is shown in Figure 1.
+In 2002 and 2003 the level of exports of goods was fairly stable, followed by a period of rapid increase between 2004 and 2008.
 From July 2008 to May 2009 there was a sharp decrease in the value of exports of goods.
 Following this decline the value of exports of goods began to increase again.
 In August 2011 it surpassed the level seen before the decrease and it has continued to increase until now.

 Since the introduction of the Intrastat data collection system for intra-EU trade in goods on 1 January 1993, the value of intra-EU exports of goods has been consistently higher than that of intra-EU imports of goods.
 In theory, as intra-EU exports of goods are declared FOB-type value and intra-EU imports of goods CIF-type value, the value of intra-EU imports of goods should be slightly higher than that of intra-EU exports of goods.
 The analysis presented in this article considers intra-EU exports of goods only, as it is the more reliable measure of total intra-EU trade in goods since, at aggregated levels, total intra-EU exports of goods has better coverage than total intra-EU imports of goods.

 Intra-EU trade in goods by Member State

-There is a wide variation in the value of export trade in goods by Member State with partners within the EU, as can be seen in figure 2.
-In 2016 the value of export trade in goods within the EU ranged from over EUR 700 billion for Germany (22.7 % of total intra-EU exports) to just over EUR 1 billion for Cyprus and Malta (0.04 % of total intra-EU exports).
+There is a wide variation in the value of export trade in goods by Member State with partners within the EU, as can be seen in Figure 2.
+In 2017 the value of export trade in goods within the EU ranged from EUR 750 billion for Germany (22.4 % of total intra-EU exports) to just over EUR 1 billion for Cyprus (0.03 % of total intra-EU exports).